-Mark Holligon is a partner and Group Head of the Dispute Resolution department in the Isle of Man.
+Mark Holligon is the Managing Partner of the Isle of Man office and head of Appleby’s Isle of Man Dispute Resolution team.
 His expertise spans the contentious and non-contentious arenas, both onshore and offshore, with a focus on commercial litigation, insolvency and restructuring.
-He has a particular interest in distressed funds and their restructuring.

-Mark was named as a ´Leader in his Field´ by Chambers UK from 2015 to 2017 and as a ´Leading Individual´ in Legal 500 UK from 2015 to 2018 within Dispute Resolution.
+Mark has been named as a ´Leader in his Field´ by Chambers UK from 2015 onwards and as a ´Leading Individual´ in Legal 500 UK from 2015 onwards.

-In the most recent Legal 500 UK guide, Mark is described as being “extremely good in the fields of freezing injunctions and insolvency”, with the Dispute Resolution team labelled “first-class in the field of dispute resolution and the leading firm on the Isle of Man”.
-In a previous edition, Mark has been commended by Legal 500 UK for being “commercially sensible and user-friendly”.
+In the Legal 500 UK guide, Mark has been described as having “extensive experience of offshore dispute resolution” and as being “a forceful advocate” and “extremely good in the fields of freezing injunctions and insolvency”, who is “commercially sensible and user-friendly”.
+The Appleby Dispute Resolution team has been described as “first-class in the field of dispute resolution and the leading firm on the Isle of Man”.

 Chambers UK has refereed to Mark as being “very thorough” and “very astute” and that he “is everything a litigation lawyer should be”.
 In addition, “he articulates things extremely well and is very confident.
 I wouldn´t want to be on the other side”.

-Chambers UK 2019 interviewees regard Mark as being “very good indeed”, adding: “he is well practised, good on his feet and knows how to present to the court”.
+Chambers UK interviewees have described Mark as being “very good indeed”; adding: “he is well practised, good on his feet and knows how to present to the court”.

-Mark was also described in Who’s Who Legal Asset Recovery 2015 as an “extremely accomplished” practitioner.
+Mark has also regularly appeared in Who’s Who Legal Asset Recovery where he has been described as an “extremely accomplished” practitioner.